Want to find the best dehumidifier for grow tent humidity issues?

 Learn more about finding the best dehumidifier for 4×4 grow tent setups.

 Best dehumidifier for 5×5 grow tent

-The best dehumidifier for a 5×5 grow tent (or a similarly-sized 60″x60″ grow tent) would be a 50 pint model such as the hOmeLabs 4,500 sq. ft dehumidifier.
+The best dehumidifier for a 5×5 grow tent (or a or a tent with similar volume) would be a 50 pint model such as the hOmeLabs 4,500 sq. ft dehumidifier.

 If you’re planning to use the dehumidifier’s storage to collect water look for models with larger capacity.
 If you’re planning to run a drain tube look for models where you can easily attach a hose.

-The best dehumidifiers for 5×5 grow tent use will have a built-in pump so you can eject the water to a nearby sink or drain.
+Look for a unit with a built-in pump so you can eject the water to a nearby sink or drain.
 This helps you avoid emptying buckets of water each day.

 Similar to the 4×4 tent, a dehumidifier for 5×5 tent grows can also be placed outside of the tent to avoid wasting precious space where flowering buds could go.